glassorg/ionscript/README.md

         Set<Type>
         Map<Key,Value>
     X Build a language server
-      Move highlighting logic to ionscript module so we can reuse it.
+    X Move highlighting logic to ionscript module so we can reuse it.
-      Use new JSX tranform: https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html
+    X new JSX tranform: https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html
+    X Add implied optional member checks as is Type checks should never throw X Need ability to form long .chains across multiple lines Runtime Properties... which can hold meta data and we can use for the next step.
+      Data class implementation needs to NOT require external linkage at compile time.
+        But... if it's dynamic using properties then that would decrease runtime performance.
+        Fix for incremental compile failing because of above.

 ### Related Links